 And I think one thing I'll do in those moments is write and sometimes cry, and hopefully laugh.

 My sister and Hannah left for home and their celebration while I watched an episode of The Next Food Network Star and quite frankly I didn't think much about the food those contestants cooked either.
 Maybe they need another judge?
-I notices the judges taste only the tiniest of nibbles.
+I noticed the judges taste only the tiniest of nibbles.